-Road Emergencies and Automobile Accidents: Motor vehicle accidents are a leading cause of death of U.S. citizens in Mexico.
-Motorists should exercise caution and remain alert on all Mexican roads.
-If you have an emergency while driving, the equivalent of “911” in Mexico is “066”, but this number is not always answered.
-If you are driving on a toll highway (or “cuota”), or any other major highway, you may contact the Green Angels (Angeles Verdes), a fleet of trucks with bilingual crews.
-The Green Angels may be reached directly at (01) (55) 5250-8221.
-If you are unable to call them, pull off to the side of the road and lift the hood of your car; chances are that a patrolling crew will find you.
+Motor vehicle accidents are a leading cause of U.S. citizen deaths.
+If you have an emergency while driving, the equivalent of “911” in Mexico is “066.”
+If you are driving on a toll highway (or “cuota”), or any other major highway, you may contact the Green Angels (Angeles Verdes), a fleet of trucks with bilingual crews at (01) (55) 5250-8221.

 Vehicular traffic in Mexico City is restricted in order to reduce air pollution.
-The restriction is based on the last digit of the vehicle license plate.
-This applies equally to permanent, temporary, and foreign (U.S.) plates.
 For additional information, refer to the Hoy No Circula website (Spanish only) maintained by the Mexico City government.